Aiena-g/pyMusicXMLtoPSConverter/README.md

 # pyMusicXMLtoPSConverter

 **DESCRIPTION**
-A pure python 3 converter to convert scores exported as Music XML from Musescore into PlaneShift compatible ones
+A pure python 3 converter to convert scores exported as Music XML from Musescore into PlaneShift(PS) compatible ones

 **INSTALLATION**
 1) Make sure you have the following installed: